As an Amazon Associate I earn from qualifying purchases.

 KitchenAid stand mixer: I know.
 This is a super expensive gift.
 But I use mine for everythingggg.
 Granted, I bake more often than the average home baker, but I would be so lost without my mixer.
 From whipping cream to making frostings to starting up yeast breads, I’ve used every single one of my attachments a million times.

-Donut pan: if the baker you love doesn’t already have a donut pan, you’re going to need to make that happen for him or her!!
+Donut pan: if the baker you love doesn’t already have a donut pan, you’re going to need to make that happen for them!!

 FOOD PRESENTATION OR FOOD PROPS